Same-sex marriage in Australia: Queensland

-Civil partnerships, commonly referred to as civil unions, have been legal in Queensland since April 2016.
-The state Parliament passed the Discrimination Law Amendment Act 2002 in December of that year, which created non-discriminatory definitions of "de facto partner" with respect to 42 pieces of legislation.
+Civil partnerships have been legal in Queensland since April 2016.
+The Queensland Parliament passed the Discrimination Law Amendment Act 2002 in December of that year, which created non-discriminatory definitions of "de facto partner" with respect to 42 pieces of legislation.
 This gave same-sex couples the same rights as de facto couples in most instances.

-On 30 November 2011, the Queensland Parliament passed a bill allowing civil partnerships in the state.
-The legislation passed by a vote of 47 to 40, with those against including four votes from the Australian Labor Party.
+On 30 November 2011, the Queensland Parliament passed a bill allowing civil partnerships.
+The legislation passed by a vote of 47 to 40, with those against including four votes from the Labor Party.
 The Civil Partnerships Act 2011 allowed for same-sex couples who are Queensland residents to enter into a civil partnership.
-Shortly after the change of government in the 2012 state elections, and following high profile advertisements for repeal of the law by Katter's Australian Party, the centre-right LNP Government passed the Civil Partnerships and Other Legislation Amendment Act 2012.
-The new law changed the name from "civil partnership" to "registered relationship" and prohibited the state from offering ceremonies for those who do register their relationship in this manner.
-Following the 2015 state election, which saw Labor form minority government, the Parliament passed (in December 2015) the Relationships (Civil Partnerships) and Other Acts Amendment Act 2015, which restored state-sanctioned ceremonies for same-sex and opposite-sex couples and once more changed regulations referring to "registered relationships" with "civil partnerships".
+Shortly after the change of government in the 2012 state elections, and following high profile advertisements for repeal of the law by Katter's Australian Party, the centre-right Liberal National government passed the Civil Partnerships and Other Legislation Amendment Act 2012.
+The new law changed the name from "civil partnership" to "registered relationship" and prohibited the state from offering ceremonies for those who registered their relationship in this manner.
+Following the 2015 state election, which saw Labor form minority government, the Parliament passed the Relationships (Civil Partnerships) and Other Acts Amendment Act 2015 in December 2015, which restored state-sanctioned ceremonies for same-sex and opposite-sex couples and once more changed regulations referring to "registered relationships" with "civil partnerships".
 The law came into effect following a number of administrative matters occurring, with civil partnerships resuming in the state on 2 April 2016.